Bangladesh Police: Medieval period

-British period (1857 - 1947)
+British period (1857–1947)

 In the early stage of the Industrial Revolution, when England was facing grave crisis due to socio-economic transformation, the necessity of an effective organised police service was keenly felt.
 Sir Robert Peel, then the Prime Minister, introduced a bill in the British Parliament in 1829 that created an organised civil police in London.
 The success of the London police in controlling social disorder and crime was admired by not only the people of England but also of European and American countries: New York city copied the London model with some modifications when it organised the first Municipal Police Force, in 1833.

 In 1858, full control of the Indian Territory was taken over from the East India Company by the British government.
 The success of the London Police organised under Peel's Metropolitan Police Act 1829 prompted the British government to reform the police system in the sub-continent in a similar way to British constabularies.
 With this end in view, a police commissioner was set up in 1861, and on the recommendation of the commission of the Police Act, 1861 (Act V of 1861), was passed.
 Under this act, a police force was created in each province of British India, and placed under the control of the provincial government.
 The administration of the police force of a province was vested upon an officer styled as the Inspector-general of police.
 The administration of the police in a district was placed under the Superintendent of Police.
 The Act is still in force throughout the sub-continent, and regulates the function of police in Bangladesh, as well as the other countries of the sub-continent.

-Pakistan period (1947 - 1970)
+Pakistan period (1947–1970)

 After the partition of the sub-continent in 1947, the police force in Bangladesh was first named as the East Bengal Police, and then as the East Pakistan Police; however, it continued to function on the same lines as during the British rule.
+The police could many times be used to suppress protest or movements like the Nachole uprising, Bengali language movement, 1962 East Pakistan Education movement and 1969 East Pakistan mass uprising.

-Role in Liberation War (1971)
+Role in Liberation War

 In the Bangladesh Liberation War, Bengali-speaking police officers participated with the citizens, leading to deaths from most ranks, fighting with .303 rifles against the Pakistani Army.
 The resistance by the Bengali members of police at Rajarbagh and in Kushtia is considered the first chapter of armed struggles during the Bangladesh Liberation War.
 Bangladesh Police founded a Liberation War Museum at the Rajarbagh police line in January 2017.